facebook/grocery-delivery/README.md

 The default config file is `/etc/gd-config.rb` but you may use -c to specify another.
-The config file works the same as client.rb does for Chef - there are a series of keywords that take an arguement and anything else is just standard Ruby.
+The config file works the same as client.rb does for Chef - there are a series of keywords that take an argument and anything else is just standard Ruby.

 All command-line options are available in the config file: